lukereding/thoughts_on_giving_talks/thoughts_on_giving_talks.md

 # thoughts on giving talks

+This is a running list of thoughts and best practices for giving talks.
+They are a mix of general guiding priciples and specific practices to make talks more engaging, clearer, and more applicable to your audience.
+But first:

 #### why you should care
 Say you're giving a department seminar.
 Maybe you anticipate 20-30 people to show up to your 50 minute-long seminar.
-The people that are comingto your talk are busy but they're putting everything on hold to go listen to you talk for 50 minutes.
+The people coming to your talk are busy but they're putting everything on hold to go listen to you talk for 50 minutes.
 20 - 30 man-hours of work are being wasted on you and your talk--that's roughly that amount of work most people get done from Monday - Thursday.
 Arguably, you have an obligation to give a smart, engaging, interesting talk.

+# best practices:

 ## have a conversation with your audience; don't lecture
 The best talks I've been to are conversations, where the presenter is leading you through their thought processes and telling a story.
 Most presenters give more of a lecture than a conversation when giving a talk, but lectures are (honestly) often boring.
 By giving a lecture we also tend to emulate other lecturers and teachers we've seen, most of which don't give good or compelling presentations.
 Think of a talk as a conversation between you and your audience, not a lecture.